The Chilean desert dump for fast fashion leftovers - ExBulletin

 The Chilean desert dump for fast fashion leftovers

-ALTO HOSPICIO: A mountain of discarded clothes, including Christmas sweaters and ski boots, creates a strange spectacle in Chile’s Atacama, the driest desert in the world, which increasingly suffers from the pollution created by fast fashion.
+A mountain of discarded clothes, including Christmas sweaters and ski boots, create an eerie spectacle in Chile’s Atacama, the world’s driest desert, which is increasingly suffering from the pollution created by fast fashion .

 Chile has long been a hub for second-hand and unsold clothes, made in China or Bangladesh and transiting through Europe, Asia or the United States before arriving in Chile, where they are resold throughout Latin America.

-Approximately 59,000 tonnes of clothing arrives each year at the port of Iquique in the Alto Hospicio Free Zone in northern Chile.
+Some 59,000 tonnes of clothing arrive each year at the port of Iquique in the Alto Hospicio free zone in northern Chile.

-Clothing merchants in the capital Santiago, 1,800 km to the south, buy it, while much of it is smuggled to other Latin American countries.
+Clothing merchants in the capital Santiago, 1,800 kilometers (1,100 miles) to the south, buy it, while much of it is smuggled to other Latin American countries.
 But at least 39,000 tonnes that cannot be sold end up in landfills in the desert.

 “These clothes come from all over the world,” Alex Carreno, a former employee of the port’s import area, told AFP.